lyouqi/lyouqi.github.io/_pages/about.md

 Research Interests
 ------
-I am broadly interested in problems/scenarios: crowdsourcing/crowdsensing, federated learning, incentive mechanism, and AI security.
+I am broadly interested in problems/scenarios: crowdsourcing/crowdsensing, federated learning, incentive mechanism, bandit and AI security.
 I focus on the theoretical research using tools including optimization and machine/deep learning.
 I am looking for MPhil, and undergraduate students with strong background to work together on these areas.

 Contact
 ------